 - You can develop an eye allergy to a cosmetic at any time, even after years of use.

 - The products I recommend are not guaranteed to not irritate your eyes.
 Everyone responds differently to cosmetic ingredients.
 The information in this article is based on personal experience only.

 - I do not have medical experience and suggest you speak to your eye doctor before applying new cosmetics if you have a medical condition.

 Why Do Some Cosmetics Irritate the Eyes?

-There are over 10,000 possible individual chemical ingredients in makeup.
-The Food & Drug Administration mostly allows the cosmetics industry to self-police for safety.
-While cosmetics companies and the FDA try to do a good job to ensure safety, there is simply no way to ensure all ingredients will be comfortable to wear.
+The Food & Drug Administration recognizes over 10,000 possible ingredients in cosmetics.
+While beauty companies and the FDA try to do a good job to ensure safety, there is simply no way to ensure all ingredients will be comfortable for all wearers.
 I have found in my experience that the cheaper cosmetics are the worst culprits.
 I consider my makeup to be a small investment to help me both look and feel good!

 © 2013 Stove And Home

 Stove And Home (author) on December 25, 2014: